longofest/CowUtters/ReadMe.md

 This project is [Jeffrey Longo]'s' homework to be the 8th employee of the company that is reinventing the way sales is performed and will signglehandedly prevent the next economic recession (company name deliberately witheld).

-For convenience, the application is provided not only as source but container form so you don't need to download .net... you just need to install docker and pull/run the container as specified below.
+For convenience, the application is provided not only as source but container form so you don't need to download .net... you just need to install docker and pull the container from [docker hub] as specified below.

 ## Assumptions